-Weimar Institute desires that all students obtain a well-rounded education prior to graduating.
+Weimar University desires that all students obtain a well-rounded education prior to graduating.
 Colloquia events will be offered each semester and will be taught by field experts, addressing various topics of a co-curricular nature aligned with the philosophy and values of Weimar College.
-The Colloquia is a unique experience for
+The Colloquia is a unique experience for students to round out their curriculum while engaging in the distinctive element of the institution.

 Each Colloquium is conceived as an opportunity to enhance students' intellectual pursuits, spirituality, and professionalism; the topics presented are carefully selected for this purpose.
 A typical Colloquium will take place over a few days either during the week or over a weekend.
 All dorm students, and students taking a minimum of 8 credits, (audit or credit), and are required to attend.
 Before graduating, students must demonstrate attendance of one colloquium per semester with a portfolio sharing key highlights.
-The review will take into account the length of attendance at Weimar Institute.
+The review will take into account the length of attendance at Weimar University.